geanders/stormwindmodel/README.md

 Tracks data
 -----------

-You can get an R version of this data for Atlantic basin storms from 1988 to 2015 through the `hurricaneexposuredata` package (also in development on GitHub):
+You can get an R version of best tracks data for Atlantic basin storms from 1988 to 2015 through the `hurricaneexposuredata` package (also in development on GitHub):

 ``` r
 devtools::install_github("geanders/hurricaneexposuredata")
 ```

+Here are all the storms included in that dataset:

 ``` r
 library(hurricaneexposuredata)